Matias-07/Matias-07/README.md

 -->
 Here are some ideas to get you started:

-- 🌱 I’m currently learning HTML ans Js
+- 🌱 I’m currently learning HTML ; Js and Css
 - 💬 Ask me about chess
 - 😄 Pronouns: he/him